America's most deadly natural disasters waiting to wreak havoc

 Tsunamis

-While not particularly common, large tsunamis have struck the US before and it’s highly likely they’ll happen again.
-One of the worst in recent history occurred in 1946, when an earthquake off the coast of the Aleutian Islands led to a giant series of waves rolling across the Pacific.
-The event had a devastating impact on Hawaii and killed 159 people.
-Meanwhile in 1964 an earthquake in the Gulf of Alaska spawned a swell of deadly tsunamis across the Pacific Northwest, killing 131 and causing devastating damage.
+Though rare, large tsunamis have struck the US before – and experts warn they’re likely to happen again.
+One of the most devastating in recent history occurred in 1946, when an earthquake off the coast of the Aleutian Islands triggered a massive series of waves.

 Tsunamis